 There are two low-income targets under the Implementation Order.
 The first is to obtain a minimum of four-and-a-half percent (4.5%) of its consumption reduction requirements from the low-income sector.
-The Phase II Plan is designed to achieve that requirement through the combination of direct low-income customer participation in the Low-Income program and the proportion of low-income customer participation in the residential sector programs as assessed through tracking and surveys.
+The Phase II Plan is designed to achieve that requirement through the combination of direct low-income customer participation in the Low-Income program, dedicated program components directly targeted to low-income customers and the proportion of low-income customer participation in the residential sector programs as assessed through tracking and surveys.

-The second requirement is that each EE&C Plan include specific energy efficiency measures for households at or below 150% of the federal poverty income guidelines ("FPIG"), in proportion to that sector's share of the total energy usage in the EDC's service territory.
-15
+The second requirement is that each EE&C Plan include specific energy efficiency measures for households at or below 150% of the federal poverty income guidelines ("FPIG"), in proportion to that sector's share of the total energy usage in the EDC's service territory.15